ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    System directory where the lookup tables for optics properties are located.

 ``FIXshp``: (Default: "")
    System directory where the graphics shapefiles are located.
+On Level 1 systems, these are set within the machine files.
+Users on other systems will need to provide the path to the directory that contains the *Natural Earth* shapfiles.

 ``TOPO_DIR``: (Default: "")
    The location on disk of the static input files used by the ``make_orog`` task (i.e., ``orog.x`` and ``shave.x``).
 Can be the same as ``FIXgsm``.